I am a HCI researcher, Technology consultant, and 4th year Phd candidate at Northwestern University.

 Connie W. Chau, Kenneth Holstein, and Michael Madaio.

 • “Preliminary Feasibility of Using Crowdworkers to Identify Visual Triggers for Photosensitive Epilepsy in Digital Media”.
-[To appear in CHI Extended Abstracts 2025]
+[PDF]

 Angela Davis, Connie W. Chau, Maia Jacobs